vszontagh/project2/README.md

 ##USER STORIES
-* User can see all topics and discussions by topics
+* User can see all categories,topics and posts
 * User can create user profile
+* User can create new category
 * User can create topics
-* User can assign category to new topics ???
-* User can see a summary of the top 5 most visited/ commented topics
 * User can add comment on existing and new topics
 * User can vote on topics
 * User should see the most popular topic first